riceissa/issarice.com/wiki/linking-effectively.md

 Similarly, Markdown documents for websites such as this one are read much more often in rendered form than they are edited or read in source markup form (one would hope).
-This means it makes sense to sacrifice conveniences in the source markup when they make the output better.
+This means it makes sense to sacrifice conveniences in the source markup when they make the output better (for instance using the Unicode thinspace between two consecutive quote marks, even if an ASCII space looks the same in a terminal).

 # See also